flipcoder/siege-tools/README.md

 Let's say your working dir is MyProject/src/video and you're editing Canvas.cpp

-A 'sgrun' call, will find and run:
+A 'sgrun' call, will find and run: "MyProject/bin/mybinary" w/ "MyProject/bin/" as the working directory
-MyProject/bin/mybinary

 It also intelligently tries to avoid supplemental scripts and tests.